 8. Continuous Improvement

 GEO/AISEO link building isn’t set-and-forget.
 Search engines, competitors, and local trends are always changing.
 Keep reviewing your backlinks, your content, and your outreach.
-Try new content ideas, test different outreach tactics, and use AI to stay ahead of the curve.
+Try new content ideas, test different outreach tactics, and use AI to spot opportunities your competitors have not picked up on yet.

 Case Studies / Examples of Traditional and Digital PR Link Building

-Seeing theory in action always makes strategies easier to understand.
-In this section, we’ll explore real-world examples of both traditional link building and digital PR campaigns guided by some international agencies and Singapore’s SEO experts.
+Seeing theory in action always makes the strategy clearer.
+Below, we walk through two real-world examples of traditional link building and digital PR campaigns, shaped by the same principles international agencies and Singapore’s SEO experts already work with.

-Example 1: Traditional Link Building in Action—Airbnb’s Global Content Partnerships
+Example 1: Traditional Link Building In Action — HubSpot’s Resource-Led Content Engine

-Example 2: Digital PR Link Building—Expedia’s Travel Trends Interactive Content
+Example 2: Digital PR Link Building — Expedia Group’s Unpack ’26 Travel Trends Report

 What You Should Choose for Your Business